LATCHKEY is the studio name for works by me, Sam Doust.

-Recent projects include cultural works for Sydney Opera House including permanent narrative video installations for The Lounge and the Southern Heritage Wall of the Welcome Centre as well as their multi-language tours film, and their presence on the Google Cultural Institute (published in April 2016).
+At the Opera House, these include permanent narrative video installations for The Lounge and the Southern Heritage Wall of the Welcome Centre as well as their multi-language tours film, and their presence on the Google Cultural Institute (published in April 2016).